mathspp/mathspp/pages/02.blog/p019-fold-the-alphabet/item.en.md

  3. fold horizontally so that the red triangles (in `B` and `C`) touch;
  4. fold from the right so that the blue stars (in `E` and `F`) touch;

 And that is it! _Almost_.
 Now comes the hard part...
 Everything is fine, except `H` is covering your `A`, so the `H` should move from the top of the stack to the bottom...
-And the way you go about it is by turning the fold inside out, like if you were folding a sock (similar to what happens at [minute 3:44 of this video](https://youtu.be/124L94hoBQg?t=224)...
+And the way you go about it is by turning the fold inside out, like if you were folding a sock (similar to what happens at [minute 3:44 of this video](https://youtu.be/124L94hoBQg?t=224))...

 It took me a couple of tries to get this one right; expect your piece of paper to tear just a little bit...
 In fact, here's what happened on my first attempt:

 ![Piece of paper scrambled up and tore](lvl3-fail.jpg)

 As you can see, the `H` was about to be completely ripped from the sheet of paper!

+I heard of these from a friend and he learned about this problem by watching [this YouTube video](https://www.youtube.com/watch?v=GpClxF41ugg).